CodeYourFuture/Module-Data-Flows/debugging/book-library/readme.md

 ## Bugs to be fixed

-1. Website loads but doesn't show any books
+1. Website loads but doesn't show any books //ok
-2. Error in console when you try to add a book
+2. Error in console when you try to add a book //ok
-3. It uses the title name as the author name
+3. It uses the title name as the author name // ok
-4. Delete button is broken
+4. Delete button is broken // ok
-5. When I add a book that I say I've read - it saves the wrong answer
+5. When I add a book that I say I've read - it saves the wrong answer //OK

 I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.